thomaskbrown18/wildfire_predictions/README.md

 This repository contains data collection, exploratory data analysis, and several convolutional neural network models used to predict whether or not a location is susceptible to wildfires.
 There is also a notebook previewing implementation of the neural network for real world applications.
 The data for this exploration consists of roughly 20,000 labeled satellite images.
 10,000 of the images are locations which have experienced wildfires, while the other 10,000 have never seen a wildfire before.

+The structure of this repository is as follows:
+- Posing the Question: First I needed to understand exactly how I wanted to pose the question of how to address wildfires
+- Data Collection and Cleaning: I could not find adequate off-the-shelf data sets on areas that have had wildfires, so I needed to collect these images myself and clean other related data.
+- Exploratory Data Analysis: It's always important to visualize the data you're working with in order to understand it.
+- Initiating a Baseline Model: My first model used a simple artificial neural network at just over 50% accuracy.
+This needed improvement.
+- Building a More Sophisticated Model: My second and final model is a convolutional neural network.
+I believe this model is about as good as can be expected with the data I'm using.
+I acheived 69% test accuracy with this model.
+- Model Evaluation: It's important to also find information like recall and accuracy when it comes to the model's efficacy of identifying wildfire prone areas.
+I used confusion matrices for this as they are the most effective visualization for the job.
+- Deployment: I built a simple method of testing the model through a Jupyter Notebook file.
+The user inputs latitude and longitude, and the system runs it through the API call and neural network to tell you wildfire risk.
+- Conclusions and Finding Areas for Improvement: 69% accuracy is great for messy real world data, but there is room for improvement.
+I hope to come back to this model with more questions, better satellite imagery, a stronger neural network, and a more effective deployment system soon!

 For this project, I used the Google Static Maps API to collect satellite imagery for roughly 12,000 locations that have seen wildfires in the past 12 years.
 For each latitude and longitude set (sourced from the Washington State DNR [here](https://data-wadnr.opendata.arcgis.com/datasets/dnr-fire-statistics-2008-present-1/data)), I plugged the location data into the Maps API to pull and download each image.
 For the non-wildfire images, I simply used a randomly generated set of 10,000 longitude and latitude pairs existing in Washington.
 This is how I sourced my labeled data for this project.
 Examples below:

 __Areas with wildfires:__